 Critics decried the measure, saying the move was a backdoor effort to bring creationism into Louisiana’s schools and.
 Yesterday Vitter acquiesced.

 More than 30 organizations have joined forces to urge the U.S. Senate to remove a provision from an appropriations bill that directs tax money to a Louisiana group that promotes creationism.

 U.S. Sen. David Vitter (R-La.) inserted the earmark into the Appropriations Committee’s report on a bill allocating money for the Departments of Labor, Health and Human Services and Education.
 Vitter wants to designate $100,000 to the Louisiana Family Forum (LFF) “to develop a plan to promote better science education.”

-The U.S. Senate should halt a backdoor effort to endorse discrimination by religious universities, says Americans United for Separation of Church and State.
+The Pennsylvania Senate should stop using sectarian prayers to open its deliberations, says Americans United for Separation of Church and State.

 In a letter sent to Senate officials Oct.
 10, attorneys with Americans United note that Senate proceedings frequently begin with prayers that include sectarian language, such as references to Jesus Christ.
 AU says government endorsement of one religion over others is unconstitutional and asks that it be dropped.